MateuszKunik/LinearRegression/README.md

-# MyProjects
+# LinearRegression_fromscratch
-This repository contains my data science projects.
+This repository contains Linear Regression model from scratch.